Welcome

 Registration and Privacy Policy

-Sparks lineage is traced back to Tudor England with two of the strongest monarchs sitting for 118 years on the English throne: Henry VIII and his daughter Elizabeth I. John Sparke, born about 1500 and living in Devon County, England, is the earliest known Sparks ancestor.
-John would have lived a more peaceful and richer life during England's transformation from Medieval to Tudor times, but still a tough life nonetheless.
+Our Sparks lineage is traced back to Tudor England with two of the strongest monarchs sitting for 118 years on the English throne: Henry VIII and his daughter Elizabeth I. John Sparke, born about 1500 and living in Devon County, England, is our earliest known Sparks ancestor.
+John would have lived a more peaceful and richer life than his ancestors during England's transformation from Medieval to Tudor times.

-A fourth-generation grandson of Samuel Sparke, Nicholas Sparks of Bytown, Upper Canada, and for whom Ottawa's Sparks Street was named, journeyed from England in 1816 to work for Philemon Wright, settling years later as a prominent landholder and timberer in early Bytown, Carleton County, Upper Canada.
+A fourth-generation grandson of Samuel Sparke, Nicholas Sparks of Bytown, Upper Canada, and for whom Ottawa's Sparks Street was named, journeyed from Liverpool, England in 1816 to work for Philemon Wright as an indentured-servant, settling years later as a prominent landholder and timberer in early 19th-century Bytown, Carleton County, Upper Canada.

 On the Lighter Side